-I PURPOSE
+I Purpose

-- A. To protect the public potable water supply served by the High Prairie Villa Water System from the possibility of contamination or pollution by isolating, within its customers internal distribution system, such contaminants or pollutants which could backflow or backsiphon into the public water system. - B. To promote the elimination of, or control of, existing cross connections, actual or potential, between the potable water system and sources of non-potable water or other hazardous substances. - C. To provide for the maintenance of a continuing program of cross connection control which will effectively prevent the contamination or pollution of all potable water systems by cross connection.
+- A. To protect the public potable water supply served by the Fruitdale Heights Water System from the possibility of contamination or pollution by isolating, within its customers internal distribution system, such contaminants or pollutants which could backflow or backsiphon into the community water system. - B. To promote the elimination of, or control of, existing cross connections, actual or potential, between the potable water system and sources of non-potable water or other hazardous substances. - C. To provide for the maintenance of a continuing program of cross connection control which will effectively prevent the contamination of pollution of all potable water systems by cross connections.

-II AUTHORITY
+II Authority

-- A. The Federal Safe Drinking Water Act of 1974, and the statutes of The State of Oregon, Administrative Rules Chapter #333-61-070, #333-61-071, and #333-61-072 state that the water supplier has the primary responsibility for the preventing of water from unapproved sources, or any other substance, from entering the public potable water system. - B. High Prairie Villa Water System, Rules and Regulations, adopted.
+- A. The Federal Safe Drinking Water Act of 1974, and the statutes of the State of Oregon, Administrative Rules Chapters #333-61-070, #333-61-071 and #333-61-072 state that the water supplier has the primary responsibility for the preventing of water from unapproved sources, or any other substances, from entering the community potable water system. - B. Fruitdale Heights Water System, Rules and Regulations, adopted.